Gating-Induced Mott Transition in NiS$_2$: Correlated electronic spectrum: DFT+ DMFT Results

 In Fig. \ref{fig:phaseDiagram} we present the gating (in terms of the number of added electrons per Ni atom, $\Delta n$) \emph{versus} temperature phase diagram of NiS$_2$.
-The quasiparticle residue $Z$ is shown together with $\rho_F=-\Im\Tr G(i\omega)$ evaluated at the lowest Matsubara frequency, which is a proxy for the actual density of states at the Fermi level.
+The quasiparticle residue $Z$ is shown together with the imaginary axis Greens's function evaluated at the lowest Matsubara frequency, $\rho_F=-\Im\Tr G(i\omega_0)$, which is a proxy for the density of states at the Fermi level.
 These two quantities show slightly different trends, but are in good agreement within the error bars.
 Indeed, the points displaying Mott insulating behavior ($Z=0$) coincide with those with almost zero DOS at the Fermi level, $\rho_F\approx 0$.
 Undoped NiS$_2$ is insulating at all temperatures up to $500$ K in our calculations, but the temperature range of the insulating region on the phase diagram narrows with the introduction of electrons via gating.
 The system develops a nonzero $Z$ (and hence becomes metallic) with the addition of even $0.01$ electrons per f.u. above a temperature of about $\sim\!\!220$~K. Below this temperature, there is a wider insulating region, extending to $\Delta n\approx 0.05$.
 Above concentrations of $\Delta n\approx0.06$, there is sizable DOS at the Fermi level at all temperatures, whereas $Z$ increases significantly with increasing temperature.
 Throughout the region spanned by the temperature-doping values we considered, NiS$_2$ remains significantly correlated, with $Z$ remaining below $0.35$.

 Fig.~\ref{fig:cuts} shows selected line cuts through the phase diagrams in Fig.~\ref{fig:phaseDiagram}.
-While the fixed-temperature $Z$ curves depend sensitively on the doping level (Fig.~\ref{fig:cuts}a), the $\rho_F$ DOS curves are relatively insensitive to doping, particularly at higher temperatures (Fig.~\ref{fig:cuts}c).
+While the fixed-temperature $Z$ curves depend sensitively on the doping level (Fig.~\ref{fig:cuts}a), the DOS ($\rho_F$) curves are relatively insensitive to temperature, particularly at higher temperatures in the metallic phase (Fig.~\ref{fig:cuts}c).
 However, both the temperature at which $Z$ drops to zero (Fig.~\ref{fig:cuts}b) and the temperature at which there is a sudden drop in $\rho_F$ (Fig.~\ref{fig:cuts}d) clearly depend on the value of $\Delta n$, with no such drops being observed in either quantity above $\Delta n \sim 0.06$.